kimgoetzke/kimgoetzke.github.io/content/powershell/useful-scripts.md

     Write-Host "Done!"
 }

+function DecodeBase64EncodedString {
+    Write-Host "Action: $function - decodes, prints, and copies a base64 encoded string to your clipboard."
+    $base64String = $arg
+    if ($base64String -eq [string]::empty) {
+        Write-Host "No string provided."
+    } else {
+        $decodedBytes = [System.Convert]::FromBase64String($base64String)
+        $decodedString = [System.Text.Encoding]::UTF8.GetString($decodedBytes)
+        Set-Clipboard -Value $decodedString
+        Write-Host "The result, shown below, has been copied to your clipboard:"
+        Write-Host ""
+        Write-Host $decodedString
+    }
+}

+function EncodeStringAsBase64 {
+    Write-Host "Action:"$function - encodes, prints, and copies a string as base64 to your clipboard."
+    $string = $arg
+    if ($string -eq [string]::empty -or $string -eq $null) {
+        Write-Host "No string provided."
+    } else {
+        $bytes = [System.Text.Encoding]::UTF8.GetBytes($string)
+        $base64String = [System.Convert]::ToBase64String($bytes)
+        Set-Clipboard -Value $base64String
+        Write-Host "The result, shown below, has been copied to your clipboard:"
+        Write-Host ""
+        Write-Host $base64String
+    }
+}

+function DecodeCertificatePemFile {
+    Write-Host "Action: $function - decodes and prints the content of a certificate PEM file."
+    $pemFile = $arg
+    if ($pemFile -eq [string]::empty -or $pemFile -eq $null) {
+        Write-Host "No file provided."
+    } else {
+        $pemContent = Get-Content -Path $pemFile
+        DecodeCertificateString($pemContent)
+    }
+}

+function DecodeCertificateString($certString) {
+    if ($certString -eq [string]::empty -or $certString -eq $null) {
+        $certString = $arg
+    }
+    if ($certString -eq [string]::empty -or $certString -eq $null) {
+        Write-Host "No string provided."
+    } else {
+        $base64Cert = $certString -replace '-----BEGIN CERTIFICATE-----', '' -replace '-----END CERTIFICATE-----', '' -replace '\s+', ''
+        $decodedBytes = [System.Convert]::FromBase64String($base64Cert)
+        $certificate = New-Object System.Security.Cryptography.X509Certificates.X509Certificate2 -ArgumentList @(,$decodedBytes)
+        Write-Host "Content of decoded certificate:"
+        Write-Host $certificate
+        $certString = ""
+    }
+}

+function DecodePrivateKeyPemFile {
+    Write-Host "Action: $function - decodes and prints the content of a PEM private key file."
+    $pemFile = $arg
+    if ($pemFile -eq [string]::empty) {
+        Write-Host "No file provided."
+    } else {
+        $base64PrivKey = $privKeyContent -replace '-----BEGIN PRIVATE KEY-----', '' -replace '-----END PRIVATE KEY-----', '' -replace '\s+', ''
+        $decodedBytes = [System.Convert]::FromBase64String($base64PrivKey)
+        $stringPrivKey = [System.Text.Encoding]::UTF8.GetString($decodedBytes)
+        Write-Output "Content of the private key:"
+        Write-Output $stringPrivKey
+    }
+}

 function Help {
-    Write-Host "Action: "$function" - lists available commands."
+    Write-Host "Action: $function - lists available commands."
     Write-Host "[ Docker ]"
     Write-Host "drcv       : Remove unused containers and volumes" Write-Host "drv        : Remove unused volumes"
     Write-Host "dsrc       : Stop and remove all containers" Write-Host "dsrcv      : Stop and remove all containers and volumes" Write-Host "nmc        : Spin up new MySQL container and copies environment variables to clipboard" Write-Host "mp         : Copy MySQL container port number to clipboard" Write-Host "mid        : Set MySQL container id as variable" Write-Host "mc         : Execute a MySQL command in a container (use with argument 'container_name::command' or just 'command')"
     Write-Host "infv       : Copies variables of running local infra with localstack and MySQL to clipboard" Write-Host "[ System ]"
-    Write-Host "gp     : Get TCP connections (for port specified)" Write-Host "pr     : Get process information for a given PID" Write-Host "[ Java ]"
+    Write-Host "where      : Find path of an executable" Write-Host "gp         : Get TCP connections (for port specified)" Write-Host "pr         : Get process information for a given PID" Write-Host "komoreload : Stops and starts komorebi to reload configuration" Write-Host "[ Java ]"
     Write-Host "j17        : Switch to Java Temurin 17"
     Write-Host "j19        : Switch to Java Temurin 19"
-    Write-Host "ginit  : Set Gradle init file to active or inactive" Write-Host "[ Utility ]"
+    Write-Host "ginit      : Set Gradle init file to active or inactive" Write-Host "[ Security ]"
+    Write-Host "decb64     : Decodes and prints a base64 encoded string (use with base64 string as argument)" Write-Host "encb64     : Encodes and prints a string as base64 (use with string as argument)" Write-Host "deccertstr : Decodes and prints the content certificate (use with certificate string as argument)" Write-Host "deccertpem : Decodes and prints the content of a PEM certificate file (use with absolute file path as argument)"
+    Write-Host "deckeypem  : Decodes and prints the content of a PEM private key file (use with absolute file path as argument)"
+    Write-Host "[ Utility ]"
-    Write-Host "uuid   : Generate a random UUID" Write-Host "ulid   : Generate a random ULID" Write-Host "ulids  : Generate a random ULID silently i.e only copy to clipboard" Write-Host "fixfe  : Recursively searches for package.json files in a repo and makes ports Powershell syntax compatible" Write-Host "?      : Show this list of parameters" }
+    Write-Host "uuid       : Generate a random UUID" Write-Host "ulid       : Generate a random ULID" Write-Host "ulids      : Generate a random ULID silently i.e only copy to clipboard" Write-Host "fixfe      : Recursively searches for package.json files in a repo and makes ports Powershell syntax compatible"
+    Write-Host "?          : Show this list of parameters" }

 function ExecuteParameter($function, $arg) {
     if ($null -ne $arg) {
-        Write-Host "Argument: '"$arg"' - will be ignored if function does not require it."
+        Write-Host "Argument: '$arg' - will be ignored if function does not require it."
     }
     switch ($function) {
         {$_ -eq "nmc"} { SpinUpNewMysqlDockerContainer }